 - 1102 FOUNDATIONS OF EDUCATION OF THE DEAF I Overview of philosophical, historical, and cultural aspects of deafness and deaf education.
 2 hours - 1202 FOUNDATIONS OF EDUCATION OF THE DEAF II Continuation of DFED 1102.
 Prerequisite: DFED 1102.
 2 hours - 1213 AMERICAN SIGN LANGUAGE I Study of the basic grammar and vocabulary of American Sign Language (ASL); geared toward the beginning sign language student with little or no exposure to sign language.
 3 hours - 2042 DEAF ED LEVEL 1 CLINICAL EXPERIENCES Scheduled and supervised observation in a classroom of deaf and/or hard-of-hearing students (75 clockhours minimum).
+2 hours

-2 hours - 2113 AMERICAN SIGN LANGUAGE II Continuation of DFED 1213: study of the physical components of ASL, including facial expressions, directional cues, and spatial location associated with ASL grammar.
+2113 AMERICAN SIGN LANGUAGE II

+Continuation of DFED 1213: study of the physical components of ASL, including facial expressions, directional cues, and spatial location associated with ASL grammar.
 Completion of this course with a "C" or above satisfies the requirement of "exhibiting competency in a foreign language at the novice high level" for an Oklahoma teaching certificate.
 Prerequisite: DFED 1213 or equivalent.
+3 hours

-3 hours - 2123 LANGUAGE DEVELOPMENTI Study of English language (linguistic), acquisition and use of language (psycholinguistics), and implications for the education of deaf and hard-of-hearing infants, children, and youth.
-3 hours - 2133 AURAL/ORALCOMMUNICATION I Study of components, processes, and principles of aural-oral communication, including methods of assessing and developing aural-oral abilities in deaf and hard-of-hearing in infants, children, and youth.
+- 2123 LANGUAGE DEVELOPMENTI Study of English language (linguistic), acquisition and use of language (psycholinguistics), and implications for the education of deaf and hard-of-hearing infants, children, and youth.
+3 hours - AURAL/ORAL COMMUNICATION I Study of components, processes, and principles of aural-oral communication, including methods of assessing and developing aural-oral abilities in deaf and hard-of-hearing in infants, children, and youth.
 3 hours - 2213 AMERICAN SIGN LANGUAGE III Advanced course in ASL: study of cultural aspects of communication in ASL with emphasis on conversational ASL.
 Prerequisite: DFED 1213, DFED 2113, or equivalent.
+3 hours

-3 hours - 2232 AURAL/ORALCOMMUNICATION II Continuation of DFED 2133.
+- 2232 AURAL/ORALCOMMUNICATIONII Continuation of DFED 2133.
 Prerequisite: DFED 2133.
 3 hours - 2880 SPECIAL TOPICS Special topics in education of the deaf.
 1-4 hours (may be repeated). - 2900 WORKSHOP Related topics and problems in education of the deaf.
 1-3 hours - 2990 TUTORIAL Independent study in education of the deaf under faculty supervision.
 1-4 hours (may be repeated). - 3042 DEAF ED LEVEL 2 CLINICAL EXPERIENCES Scheduled and supervised observation and participation in a classroom for deaf and/or hard-of-hearing students (75 clock-hours minimum).
 2 hours - 3112 AMERICAN SIGN LANGUAGE IV Capstone course in ASL with emphasis on expressive and receptive skills demonstrative through various projects; students should have advanced skills in ASL grammar, cultural behaviors, and conversational skills.
 Prerequisites: DFED 1213, DFED 2113, DEFD 2213, or equivalents.
-2 hours

-3123 LANGUAGE DEVELOPMENT II Study of factors that influence acquisition of receptive and expressive language abilities in pre-primary and school-age deaf children and of principles, methods, and techniques that may facilitate language acquisition process.
+2 hours - 3123 LANGUAGE DEVELOPMENT II Study of factors that influence acquisition of receptive and expressive language abilities in pre-primary and school-age deaf children and of principles, methods, and techniques that may facilitate language acquisition process.
 Prerequisite: DFED 2123.
-3 hours

-3223 LANGUAGE DEVELOPMENT III

-Continuation of DFED 3123, with emphasis on development of secondary-level literacy skills.
+3 hours - 3223 LANGUAGE DEVELOPMENT III Continuation of DFED 3123, with emphasis on development of secondary-level literacy skills.
 Prerequisites: DFED 2123 and DFED 3123.
-3 hours

-- 3254 CURRICULUM DEVELOPMENT AND INSTRUCTION I METHODS FOR THE DEAF Study and application of principles and methods of planning and implementing appropriate and effective educational programs for deaf and hard-of-hearing students.
+3 hours - 3254 CURRICULUM DEVELOPMENT AND INSTRUCTION I METHODS FOR THE DEAF Study and application of principles and methods of planning and implementing appropriate and effective educational programs for deaf and hard-of-hearing students.
 Prerequisites: DFED 3123, DFED 3223, or permission of instructor and admission to Teacher Education.
 4 hours - 4153 CURRICULUM DEVELOPMENT AND INSTRUCTION II- METHODS FOR THE DEAF Continuation of DFED 3254.
 Prerequisites: DFED 3123, DFED 3223, DFED 3254, or permission of instructor and admission to Teacher Education.
 3 hours - 4880 SPECIAL TOPICS Special topics in education of the deaf.
 1-4 hours (may be repeated). - 4900 WORKSHOP Related topics and problems in education of the deaf.
-1-3 hours - 4990 TUTORIAL Independent study in education of the deaf under faculty supervision.
+1-3 hours (may be repeated). - 4990 TUTORIAL Independent study in education of the deaf under faculty supervision.
 1-4 hours (may be repeated).